 - changes to blood pressure and blood sugar

 - rapid heartbeat

 Women may also experience swollen breasts and vaginal bleeding.

 People may experience a moderate interaction when using ginseng with a class of antidepressants called monoamine oxidase inhibitors (MAOIs).

 Ginseng can alter the effects of blood pressure, diabetes, and heart medications, including calcium channel blockers such as nifedipine.
 Never take ginseng and heart medications at the same time without first consulting a doctor.

 The herb can also increase the risk of bleeding when taken with blood thinners, such as warfarin or aspirin.

-While the various health benefits of ginseng as a supplement are not confirmed, it is still safe to take the herb in small doses if it has beneficial effects for you.
+While researchers have not confirmed the various potential health benefits of ginseng supplements, it is usually safe for a person to take the herb in small doses.

 Ginseng supplements are available to purchase online.
-Compare brands and individual products to ensure the supplement you are purchasing is suitable and safe for you.
+A person should compare brands and individual products to ensure the supplement they are purchasing is suitable and safe for them.
 Always speak to a doctor before taking a new supplement.